atlassian/react-beautiful-dnd/README.md

 ### Focus management

-react-natural-drag does not create any wrapper elements.
+react-beautiful-dnd does not create any wrapper elements.
 This means that it will not impact the usage tab flow of a document.
 For example, if you are wrapping an *anchor* tag then the user will tab to the anchor directly and not an element surrounding the *anchor*.
 Whatever element you wrap will be given a `tab-index` to ensure that users can tab to the element to perform keyboard dragging.

 ### Keyboard dragging 🎹